-“The skin is made up of three main proteins: collagen, elastin, and keratin,” Davis says.
-“Getting enough of those can increase elasticity as well as reduce wrinkles and lines.”
-So protein is something you definitely need to be getting enough of in your diet if you want good-looking skin.
+The three main proteins in our skin are keratin, collagen, and elastin, Davis says.
+By consuming enough of these proteins, you can reduce the sign of wrinkles and fine lines while also increasing skin elasticity.
+So, protein is something you definitely need to be getting enough of in your diet if you want good-looking skin.

 The ideal amount of protein to consume on a daily basis varies from person to person.
 A good rule of thumb, Davis shares, is about 1 gram of protein per kg of body weight.